xy-chen16/DeepSilencer/README.md

 $ tar -xjvf result/result.tar.bz2 -C result
 ```
 ## Tutorial
-For demonstrating the classification performance of DeepSilencer, we uses the same data as the gapped k-mer SVM (gkmSVM), which is a complex array of distal cis-regulatory elements (CREs) consisting of promoters, enhancers, insulators and silencers (Jayavelu et al., 2019).
-We chose the top 2000 uncharacterized CREs sequences with the lowest MPRA activity as a positive set, and the bottom 2000 uncharacterized CREs with highest MPRA activity as a negative set.
+We collected the uncharacterized cis-regulatory elements (CREs) in K562 cells with MPRA provided by Jayavelu et al. Then we chose the top 2000 uncharacterized CREs sequences with the lowest MPRA activity as a positive set, and the bottom 2000 uncharacterized CREs with highest MPRA activity as a negative set.
+We also downloaded the uncharacterized CREs in homo sapiens and mus musculus without the value of MPRA, and we further use these sequences to find the candidate silencer.
 ### self-projection
-For the self-projection experiment, we randomly selected 80% of the data as trainning set and used the remaining 20% of data as test set.
+For demonstrating the classification performance of DeepSilencer, we conducted the self-projection experiment and compared our method with the gapped k-mer SVM (gkmSVM).
+We randomly selected 80% of the data as trainning set and used the remaining 20% of data for testing the two models.
 ```
 $ python code/run_self_projection.py
 ```